RossD20Studios/FRESteamWorks/README.md

 6. In the two drop down menus at the top (just below the Build / Debug menu headers) set the first drop down menu to “Release” and the second drop down menu to “x64”.
 Then, select Build -> Build Solution (Ctrl + Shift + B). **Note:** The Build will fail here unless java environment variables are configured, but that’s OK.
 It will still output the FRESteamWorks-64.dll file to FRESteamworks/src/Release/FRESteamWorks-64.dll, and that’s all you need for 64-bit Windows.
 7. Change the second drop down selection from x64 to Win32 and select Build -> Build Solution again to compile the 32-bit Windows version.
 This will output the file FRESteamworks/src/Release/FRESteamWorks.dll.
 8. Copy FRESteamworks/src/Release/FRESteamWorks-64.dll and FRESteamworks/src/Release/FRESteamWorks.dll to the FRESteamWorks/lib/bin folder on your Mac OS.
+9. **Note:** If you're getting an error about moving/copying the built DLL's, then be sure to manually move them or delete them from the Release folder before you build again.
+Otherwise, the next time you go to build, it will not re-create a new version of the DLL.

 ### Step 3: Building the Linux SO ###
 1. Ensure the root of your FRESteamWorks project on Linux is located at Home\FRESteamWorks